yaghomattos/YaghoMattos/README.md

 ### Welcome !! :metal:

-I am a Computer Science undergraduate student at Universidade Federal de Juiz de Fora (UFJF), focused on web development looking for opportunities and possibilities to collaborate.
+I am a Computer Science undergraduate student at Federal University of Juiz de Fora, focused on web development looking for opportunities and possibilities to collaborate.

 <img alt="funhave" src="public/funhave.png" />